shubhamd99/react/README.md

 ## Rendering Techniques

+### What is Rendering?
+There is an unavoidable unit of work to convert the code you write in React into the HTML representation of your UI.
+This process is called rendering.
+Rendering can take place on the server or on the client.
+It can happen either ahead of time at build time, or on every request at runtime.

 ### Client Side Rendering

 JavaScript-based web apps as we traditionally know them work by running libraries like React or scripts at run time in the browser.